-- Going out for a meal on your own or with your loved ones
+- Going out for a meal on your own or with a good friend

 - Playing your favorite sport

-When you’re hurt, it is easy to blame yourself even if you didn’t do anything wrong.
-Always remember that irrespective of what happened, it is never a good idea to feel regret and carry the burden, which is why you need to learn to forgive yourself.
-Practice self-compassion.
+When a person’s feelings are hurt, it is easy for them to blame themselves even if they didn’t do anything wrong.
+Always remember that irrespective of what happened, it is never a good idea to feel regret and carry the burden, which is why you need to start practicing forgiveness and self-compassion.
 Treat yourself with empathy and try to move on instead of submitting to misery.

 7. Seek support after someone hurts you

-One of the best things to do when someone has hurt you deeply is to seek professional help.
-When we are hurt, we tend to act out of impulse.
+The best thing to do when someone hurts you deeply is to seek professional help.
+When we are left feeling hurt, we tend to act out of impulse.
 We tend to say things we might regret later or lash out unnecessarily over trivial matters.
 Consult a therapist who will help you figure out what to do when someone causes you emotional pain.
-You can process and work through your feelings with them, so that you can heal and move on.
+You can process and work through your feelings with them, so that you can heal and move forward.
 It won’t be easy but it is needed.

-Nandita says, “Even though you are emotionally hurt by another person, if you work on your feelings at the right time and take positive action, it is definitely possible to overcome the hurt and heal the relationship and live a more positive and healthy life.”
+Nandita says, “Even though you are emotionally hurt by another person, if you work on your feelings at the right time and take positive action, and set boundaries to heal the relationship, it is definitely possible to overcome the hurt and live a more positive and healthy life.”
 If you’re going through a similar situation, reach out to Bonobology’s panel of licensed and experienced therapists.

 Remember that you don’t have to let the hurt define you.
-You can choose to heal and move on.
+You can choose to heal in your own time and move on.
 Next up, let’s discuss what to say to someone who has hurt you emotionally.

 What To Say To Someone Who Hurt You Emotionally

+If you thought we would help you come up with mean things to say to someone who hurt you, you are gravely mistaken, my friend.
 When we experience emotional pain, the first reaction, usually, is to lash out and hurt the person back.
 But doing so only leaves both of you feeling even worse, causing irreparable emotional damage to both parties.
 This isn’t going to solve the matter at hand, especially if that person is an inseparable part of your life.
 So, in such a situation, what to say to someone who hurt you emotionally?
-Well, here are a few pointers that might help.

 1. Avoid making accusations

-The first rule to follow when you confront someone who hurt your emotions is to avoid making accusations.
+The first rule to follow when you confront someone who has made you feel hurt is to avoid making accusations.
 When you accuse someone of wrongful behavior, the first reaction is usually to turn defensive, turn the conversation into an argument, and eventually into a fight, if things get heated.
-It will not make someone realize they hurt you, if that’s your motive behind these accusations.
-Therefore, don’t make statements like:
+All of this will not make someone realize they hurt you, in case that’s your motive.
+We get it, you’re still learning how to how to deal with someone who hurt you emotionally.
+But don’t make statements like:

 - All you do is scream